-7.3.1 Procedure
+7.3.1 Procedure (see Drawing BCD-16299)

-Disconnect electrical power from the cabinet before attempting any maintenance action.
+Disconnect electrical power from the unit before attempting any maintenance action.

 - Step 1: Remove screws at each upper side of the control center and allow the control center to rotate down, resting on the safety straps.
-Second, remove the front decorative panel which is held into position by (3) knurled nuts on the top edge and snap fit bullet catches on the bottom. - Step 2: Place sliding window into lowest position and remove front filter panel, which is held into position by Phillip pan head screws.
-Once the screws are removed, the panel is held into position by smooth weld studs located on the top corner of the front filter panel.
-Use the window stop brackets as handles to remove the panel. - Note: Screws are used in lieu of acorn nuts, and lock washers.
+Second, remove the front decorative panel which is held into position by (3) knurled nuts on the top edge and (6) knurled screws on the front. - Step 2: Place sliding window into lowest position and remove front filter panel, which is held into position by Phillip pan head screws.
+Once the screws are removed, the panel is held into position by smooth weldstuds located on the top corner of the front filter panel.
+Use the window stop brackets as handles to remove the panel.

+CAUTION: Screws are used in lieu of acorn nuts, and lock washers.
 The screws have O-rings and should be replaced if damaged or badly deformed.

-The interior of the cabinet is now fully exposed for replacement of the filters and motor/blower.
+The interior of the cabinet is now fully exposed for replacement of the filters and/or motor/blower.